JackOswald/Video-Game-Store/README.md

 # My Video Game Store

-A video game store website created to mimic online ecommerce stores.
+A video game store website created to view and purchase games.

 # How To Run